 London is one of the most expensive cities in the world, there’s no question about that.
+So if you want to experience London on a budget, you need to be in the know.
 You won’t be finding a cocktail here under the price of about 8 pounds, you’ll be paying double the standard rate for a cab and hotel prices probably aren’t worth mentioning.
 However, fear not, it is possible to experience London on a budget.
 There are so many wonderful art galleries, neighbourhoods to explore and sights to see that cost very little or nothing at all.
 To help you on your way here’s our selection of the best and cheapest ways to explore and experience London whilst sticking to your budget.

 The Victoria and Albert Museum neighbours the Natural History Museum and holds many exhibits from Greek statues through to Alexander McQueen.
 Whilst their special exhibitions usually do cost and need to be booked, you can easily walk in and have a wander around everywhere else.
 There’s a huge amount to see and a beautiful courtyard to relax and read a book in if you fancy a break!